ULL-ESIT-PL/learning-babel-macros/README.md

 # Learning Babel Macros

-[macros][] is both a plugin and a standard interface for npm-modules that want to use Babel compile-time code transformation without requiring the user to add a babel plugin to their build system.
+[macros][] is both a plugin and a standard interface for npm-modules that want to use Babel compile-time code transformations without requiring the user to add the babel plugins to their build system.
 To use it

 1. You have to install the [macros][]
 2. You have to add `macros` to the plugins section of your [.babelrc](/.babelrc) file: `{ "plugins": ["macros"] }`